manoelhortaribeiro/HiddenStates/README.md

 # Introduction

-This repo contains the datasets used for the experiments done in the paper:
+This repo contains the datasets and the experiments done in the paper:

 - *Complexity-Aware Assignment of Latent Values in Discriminative Models for Accurate Gesture Recognition*